ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 |sourceuserid|User identifier valid up to now(usually some anonymous session ID)|URL-encoded alphanumeric|
 |targetuserid|User identifier valid from now on (usually an account ID or login name)|URL-encoded alphanumeric|

-!!! note "Deprecated 'transfer' event"

-    Based on feedback of our customers and to make the purpose a bit clearer, we renamed the formerly named 'transfer' event to 'login'.
-As the name implies, it should be used when a user logs in.
-It covers exactly the same functionality as the transfer event.
-There is no need to change anything on the customer's side for existing implementations because the transfer event https://event.yoochoose.net/\[solutionid\]/\[customerid\]/transfer/\[sourceuserid\]/\[targetuserid\] is still be supported, even though it should be considered as deprecated.

 ### Basket event

-The basket event can be used to add products to a user's shopping cart.
+The Basket event can be used to add products to a user's shopping cart.
 This event is especially useful if anonymized checkout is allowed or no recurring user identification is possible.
 By using the shopping cart products as input for getting recommendations, problems with an empty profile or no buy history for the user can be solved.
-The more valuable basket events instead of recent user clicks can be used to provide personalized recommendations.
+The more valuable Basket events instead of recent user clicks can be used to provide personalized recommendations.
 It also happens quite often that users "store" products on their shopping wishlist and plan to buy them later.